Jay Collier is a program developer and digital strategist for innovative communities.

 For the University of New England, he developed a pilot program providing 8-week accelerated courses to help learners gain essential competencies in development, design, analysis, and management through self-paced instruction and project-based learning experiences.

-Jay Collier is Director of Computing and Digital Programs for the University of New England.
-He was previously Program Director for Project>Login, Educate Maine’s business-led campaign to expand the network of K-12, college, and adult learners who discover, explore, and pursue pathways toward high-demand computing and info tech careers in Maine.
-He was founder and executive director of The Compass LLC, a consultancy focused on digital strategy for communities of professional practice and lifelong learning.
+He served as founding Program Director for Educate Maine’s Project Login, a business-led campaign to expand the network of K-12, college, and adult learners who discover, explore, and pursue pathways toward high-demand computing, digital, and information technology careers in Maine.
+Partners include university, college, business, and K-12 communities.